john-itcsolutions/cheirrs/README.md

 _________________________________________________________________

-## A Second Model on a second controller:
+# A Second Model on a second controller:

 (The database schemata for ITOTCCA's project are private and available only under certain conditions.)

    {  If you have implemented a kubeflow installation (above) on one partition of the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass to allow creation of four (a master control plane machine called 'primary', with node-1, node-2 and node-3)
-     Ubuntu virtual machines (Kubernetes "nodes"), on this second partition (ie dual-boot Ubuntu/Ubuntu)}.
+     you will need to obtain multipass to allow creation of four Ubuntu virtual machines (Kubernetes "nodes"), on this second partition (ie dual-boot Ubuntu/Ubuntu)}.

 `sudo snap install multipass`